20 Tips to Improve Your Typography Skills

 So, while it’s great to aim for elegance in your typography, it’s also important to consider practical considerations.
 In some cases, faster loading times might outweigh the benefits of using a particular font.

-Below is an example of the font Freight Display Pro by Cindy Hernandez.
+Below is an example of the font Freight Display Pro used by Cindy Hernandez.
 Do you notice the delicate details?

 Image of Cindy Hernandez's portfolio website featuring an example of a display font in use.
 The font is black and displayed on a vibrant purple background.